ponylang/pony-tutorial/appendices/memory-allocation.md

 ## Fast, Safe and Cheap

 * An actor has ~240 bytes of memory overhead.
 * No locks.
 No context switches.
-All mutation is local
+All mutation is local.
-* An idle actor consumes no resources ( other than memory )
+* An idle actor consumes no resources (other than memory).
-* You can have millions of actors at the same time
+* You can have millions of actors at the same time.

 ## But Caveat Emptor

-But pony can be used to create **C libraries** and pony can use external C libraries via the **FFI** which does not have this luxury,
+But pony can be used to create **C libraries** and pony can use external C libraries via the **FFI** which does not have this luxury.

 So you **can** use any external C library out there, but the question is if you **need to** and if you **should**.